-Prescription Drug Product - a medication or product that has been approved by the U.S. Food and Drug Administration (FDA) and that can, under federal or state law, be dispensed only according to a Prescription Order or Refill.
+Prescription Drug Product - a medication, or product that has been approved by the U.S. Food and Drug Administration (FDA) and that can, under federal or state law, be dispensed only according to a Prescription Order or Refill.
 A Prescription Drug Product includes a medication that, due to its characteristics, is generally appropriate for self-administration or administration by a non-skilled caregiver.
 For purposes of Benefits under this Plan, this definition includes:

-- Inhalers (with spacers). - Insulin.
+- Inhalers (with spacers).

+- Insulin.

+- Certain injectable medications administered at a Network Pharmacy.